zabbasi/website/content/docs/components/jupyter.md

 Alternatively, if you would like to leverage GCP services and kubeflow fairing functionality using your account you can  manually create them in your namespace as follows:
-* create a GCP service account:
+* Create a GCP service account:
 ```
 export PROJECT_ID=<your-project-id>
 export SA_NAME=<your-sa-name>